-Di-Relo.com is a resource for travelers as well as people who are interested in living the ex-patriot life in a foreign country.
-We will provide articles, videos and other methods to help you to find and make the best possible decision based on real information.
-Traveling or living permanently outside of your home country can be a wonderful experience, but only if you make the right choice.
-There’s lots of false information online which has caused some folks a bit of heart ache but we’ll help to clear the air of those who are painting the wrong picture.
+Di-Relo. com is a source for tourists and individuals who want to live the ex-patriot life in another country.
+We will supply articles, videos and various other methods to help you to locate and make the best possible choice based upon real details.
+Taking a trip or living far away from your home country can be a remarkable experience.
+But only if you made the right choice.
+There’s lots of false information online which makes many individuals think twice about relocating to another country.
+We are here to help you with your choice!

 One of the first things that I would tell you is that your home country may not be as great a place to live as you think.
 If may not be the best fit for you and your lifestyle and there are many places in the world that you could and would feel comfortable.
 Consider the cost of living and if you’re on a fixed income, living in the far east or South America could be a great choice.
 If you’ve got health issues then you may find the climate in a certain country a healthier place to live for you.